telegram-bot-sdk/laravel/README.md

 ## Are You Using Telegram Bot SDK?

-If you're using this SDK to build your Telegram Bots or have a project that's relevant to this SDK, We'd love to know and share it with the world.
+If you're using Telegram Bot SDK build your Telegram Bots or have a project that's relevant to the SDK, We'd love to know and share it with the world.

 Head over to [Awesome Telegram Bots][link-awesome-telegram-bots] to share, discover, and learn more.